Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Subsequent research broadened the fidelity of simulated students by incorporating individual differences in ability and personality.
-Liu et al. (2024) \cite{liu2024personality} developed a personality-aware simulation framework that enriches student profiles with both cognitive level (e.g. language proficiency) and noncognitive traits (e.g. conscientiousness).
-In a language tutoring scenario, an LLM could then produce diverse student utterances consistent with a given persona, which in turn successfully triggered the tutor’s adaptive scaffolding strategies.
-Building on this idea, Jin et al. (2024) \cite{jin2024teachtune} introduced TeachTune, a system enabling teachers to test their pedagogical conversational agents (PCAs) against diverse simulated students.
-Teachers specify a student’s presumed prior knowledge and motivation, and an LLM-driven student agent engages in a multi-turn chat with the PCA.
-This automated student–teacher dialogue reveals how well the PCA adapts its explanations and feedback to different learner needs, going beyond single-turn Q\&A tests.
-The TeachTune pipeline ensured that each simulated student’s behavior remained faithful to its profile, with measured deviations under 5–10\%.
+Subsequent research broadened the fidelity of simulated students by incorporating individual differences in ability and personality. \citet{liu2024personality} develop a personality-aware simulation framework that enriches student profiles with both cognitive level (e.g., language proficiency) and noncognitive traits (e.g., conscientiousness).
+In a language tutoring scenario, an LLM could then produce diverse student utterances consistent with a given persona, which in turn successfully triggered the tutor's adaptive scaffolding strategies.
+Building on this idea, \citet{jin2024teachtune} introduce TeachTune, a system enabling teachers to test their pedagogical conversational agents (PCAs) against diverse simulated students.
+Teachers specify a student's presumed prior knowledge and motivation, and an LLM-driven student agent engages in a multi-turn chat with the PCA.
+This automated student--teacher dialogue reveals how well the PCA adapts its explanations and feedback to different learner needs, going beyond single-turn Q\&A tests.
+The TeachTune pipeline ensured that each simulated student's behavior remained faithful to its profile, with measured deviations under 5--10\%.
 These efforts highlight that richly modeled virtual students can support teacher agents and tutoring systems by surfacing potential shortcomings in adaptive instruction in a cost-effective manner.